reshmabidikar/slate/source/includes/_usage.md

 | ---- | -----| -------- | ------------ |
 | **recordDate** | string | user | Date for this record |
 | **amount ** | integer | user | Amount of usage for this record |

+**RolledUpUsage**, along with its component **RolledUpUnit**, is used to maintain the cumulative record of usage over a specified period of time.

 **RolledUpUsage**: